-9. Project Governance: Decisions and Meetings
+10. Project Governance: Decisions and Meetings

-9.1 Decisions by the PGB regarding the matters allocated to them by these rules normally should be made after reasonable notice to and consultation with the Project's Participants, and should be made by consensus except in cases where a specific majority vote is required by these rules.
+10.1 Decisions by the PGB regarding the matters allocated to them by these rules normally should be made after reasonable notice to and consultation with the Project's Contributors, and should be made by consensus except in cases where a specific majority vote is required by these rules.
 The Chair(s) of the Project are responsible for conducting and administrating the decision processes of the PGB and the Project, consistent with these rules.

-9.2 Meetings of the PGB and any TSC must be properly called by the Chair(s) and scheduled in advance using the OASIS collaborative communication Project Tools.
+10.2 Meetings of the PGB and TSC must be properly called by the Chair(s) and scheduled in advance using the OASIS collaborative communication Project Tools.
 Meetings may be conducted face-to-face or via telephone conference or other electronic media that allow participation of all PGB members.
-In order to enable the openness of proceedings, meetings also should be scheduled and conducted to permit the presence of as many Participants as is logistically feasible.
+In order to enable the openness of proceedings, meetings also should be scheduled and conducted to permit the presence of as many Contributors as is logistically feasible.
 A note of each meeting's outcomes must be posted to a publicly accessible location provided by OASIS.
-Meetings or decisions scheduled or conducted so as to exclude the participation of any PGB member or Participant are subject to appeal to the Open Project Administrator.
+Meetings or decisions scheduled or conducted so as to exclude the participation of any PGB member or Contributor are subject to appeal to the Open Project Administrator.

-9.3 Electronic ballots of the PGB, when required by these rules, must be conducted on facilities provided or approved by OASIS, and must remain open for a minimum period for seven days.
+10.3 Electronic ballots of the PGB, when required by these rules, must be conducted on facilities provided or approved by OASIS, and must remain open for a minimum period for seven days.
 The Chair(s) may specify a longer voting period for a particular electronic ballot.
 Eligible voters may change their vote up until the end of the voting period.